PrefaceThe Soft Ones, innumerable, playing interminably in the vast field of light.

 Oh Hard Ones!
 Give me that help and I will see that no one fails.
 This one who claims to be first is a weakling and a coward if he should allow any to fail.
 But give me the help and power you would give him and I will not let anyone fail.And a Hard One speaks.

-We shall send the eldest.After some argument, the Soft Ones return to their play.
-But many choose to reject entropy and follow the Rebel.
+We shall send the first.And after some further argument, the Soft Ones return to their play, but many choose to reject entropy and follow the Rebel.

 And they argue with the rest, until it turns into war.

-And the Hard Ones send those who insist on warring to the entropic field early, without entropic form, to observe the entropic field and consider their decisions.
+And the Hard Ones send those who insist on warring to the entropic field early, without entropic form.

 They others mostly wait for their turns to assume entropic forms, but the war continues.